zeebe-io/project-action/README.md

 ### User project

 For a user project, the default GITHUB_TOKEN is typically not enough.
-You will need to create a new token with admin rights for such a project, and create a secret to hold that token.
+You will need to create a new token with admin read rights for such a project, and create a secret to hold that token.

 For user projects, you only need to specify the type, owner, and name of the project.
 In this case, owner refers to the username of the user owning the project.